Veera (1994 film)

 Krissna initially refused to remake Allari Mogudu because he disliked it but agreed after Rajinikanth told him their next film after Annaamalai (1992) should be different to avoid comparisons.
 The screenplay of Veera was written to be substantially different from the original; it was tailored to Rajinikanth's style and had logic added to the scenario.
 Arunachalam, who made script changes, received sole screenwriting credit.
 The film was produced by Arunachalam's wife Meena, photographed by P. S. Prakash and edited by Ganesh–Kumar.

 Veera was released on 14 April 1994 during the Puthandu holiday.
 The film received mixed reviews from critics and audiences were disappointed because they expected a film like Annaamalai.
-Ticket sales improved within a few weeks of its release and Veera became a commercial success, running for over 100 days in theatres.
+Despite this, ticket sales improved within a few weeks of its release and Veera became a commercial success, running for over 100 days in theatres.